kristjank/ark-net/README.md

 Ark.NET is the ARK Ecosystem library for the .NET platform.
 It implements all most relevant ARK functionalities to help you  **develop efficient .NET applications built upon ARK platform**.
 It provides also low level access to ARK so you can easily build your application on top of it.

 The package supports:
 * With full features, Windows Desktop applications, Mono Desktop applications, and platform supported at [.NET Standard Library](https://docs.microsoft.com/en-us/dotnet/articles/standard/library).
-Works on all .NET solutions with framework > 4.7.1 & Net Standard 2.0.
+Works on all .NET solutions with framework >= 4.7.1 & Net Standard 2.0.
-* Async/Await with coresponding synchronous methods
+* Async/Await with coresponding synchronous methods.

 [![Source Browser](https://img.shields.io/badge/Browse-Source-green.svg)](http://sourcebrowser.io/Browse/kristjank)